The Fifth Child of George W. Baker & Ann Cole:

 Catherine Ann Cory Baker; later Kate Thomson

 Catherine (Kate) later remarried James Richard Thomson, barrister, from Hamilton on October 15, 1857, in Waukegan, Illinois.
-By her second marriage, she had three children: Catherine Cory Thomson, who died from scarlet fever in 1864; Frederick Cory Thomson, who died in 1860; and George Cory Thomson, born in Hamilton, Ontario, December 12, 1862.
-George Cory Thomson was the only child who survived childhood.
+By her second marriage, she had three children: Catherine Cory Thomson, who wass born 1858, and who died at the age of 6 of scarlet fever December 18, 1864; Frederick Cory Thomson, who was born July 1860, and who died at 18 months of age, January 21, 1862; and George Cory Thomson, born in Hamilton, Ontario, December 12, 1862.
+George Cory Thomson was the only child who survived childhood and went on to have a family of his own.

 George Cory Thomson

-George Cory Thomson, the only child of Catherine Ann Cory Baker Thomson and James Thomson who survived, went on to marry at age 26, Mona Louise Bunbury, age 21, on October 23, 1889 at Hamilton Ontario.
-Mona was born in Chicago, the only daughter of Henry T. Bunbury, Esq. and his wife Jane.
+George Cory Thomson, the only child of Catherine Ann Cory Baker Thomson and James Richard Thomson who survived, went on to marry at age 26, Mona Louise Bunbury, age 21, on October 23, 1889 at Hamilton Ontario.
+Mona was born in Chicago Illinois, May 25, 1868, the only daughter of Henry T. Bunbury, Esq. and his wife Jane.
 George and Mona Thomson had three children: Catherine Daintry Thomson, born August 12, 1890; Henry Richard Thomson, born May 30, 1894; and Elsie Mona Madeleine Thomson, born February 9, 1896.

 At the time of the 1901 census, George Cory Thomson and his family was living in Hamilton, Ontario.
 George was a barrister, aged 38; his wife Mona was aged 32, born in U.S.A. and in Canada since 1869; their daughter Kate D. was aged 10; son Henry R., aged 6; daughter Elsie M. was aged 5.
 A domestic named Sarah Plank also lived with the family.